KhronosGroup/ANARI-SDK/README.md

 ### SDK provided ExampleDevice implementation

-The [example device implementation](examples/example_device) is provided as a starting point for users exploring the SDK and for implementors to see how the API might be implemented.
-It uses OpenMP multi-threading for simplicity and is not built to be a robust nor fast rendering engine.
+An example device implementation [helide](libs/helide) is provided as a starting point for users exploring the SDK and for implementors to see how the API might be implemented.
+It implements a very simple, geometry-only ray tracing implementation using Embree for intersection.
 Users should look to use vendor provided, hardware-optimized ANARI implementations which are shipped independently from the SDK. (see below)

 ### List of publically available implementaions